MicrosoftDocs/semantic-kernel-docs/samples/dotnet/14-Create-ChatGPT-Plugin/Solution/README.md

-# Creating and using a ChatGPT plugin
+# Creating and using a OpenAI plugin

-The `14-Create-ChatGPT-Plugin` console application shows the final solution to the [ChatGPT plugin](https://learn.microsoft.com/en-us/semantic-kernel/agents/chatgpt-plugins) doc article.
+The `14-Create-ChatGPT-Plugin` console application shows the final solution to the [OpenAI plugin](https://learn.microsoft.com/en-us/semantic-kernel/agents/chatgpt-plugins) doc article.

 ## Prerequisites